Watercress Creek Olives & Limes

 “It turned out to be a lot of hard work – there are a lot of olive groves in Queensland that don’t produce well because of our climate, although our manzanilla and the arbequina do very well,” he said.

-Watercress Creek also produces kalamata, jumbo kalamata and frantoio olives, and the lime orchard continues to produce more every year as the orchard matures and more tree are added.
+Watercress Creek also produces kalamata, jumbo kalamata and frantoio olives.
+The lime orchard continues to produce more every year as the orchard matures and more tree are added.

-The Mahons have created garden settings around their new shop and hope to eventually include a coffee machine and morning tea menu.
+The Mahons have created garden settings around their new shop.
+They hope to eventually include a coffee machine and morning tea menu.
 The Watercress Creek Olives & Limes shop will be open on weekends after mid-January and by appointment up until then.

-For the ultimate drop-in experience, Pterodactyl Helicopters can even land on the farm – on a hill specially cleared for this purpose, in the olive gorve.
+For the ultimate drop-in experience, Pterodactyl Helicopters can even land on the farm – on a hill specially cleared for this purpose, in the olive grove.

 Pine Mountain, home to myriad birds and flora, including century-old hoop pines, is a scenic 15-minute drive from the Ipswich CBD.